joern-daudert/aam-bootcamp/create_traits/ex2.md

 ![Data Ingestion](./images/segment7.png)

 Your trait has now been assigned to the segment.
 For now, we will only assign one trait per segment.
-Later we will also add multiple segments to combine them via bolean operators.
-Go ahead and save the segment by clicking the button below.
+Later we will also add multiple traits to combine them via boolean operators.
+Go ahead and save the segment by clicking the "Save" button.

 ![Data Ingestion](./images/segment8.png)